TheDeVries/Nonsense-The-Game/README.md

 * Michael Spano
 * Kevin Apyapong
 * Brain DeVries
-#### Team Name: __THE__

 ***

 ## Project Description
-* __Nonsense: The Game__ is a pixelated horror game under a facade of simplicity.
+ __Nonsense: The Game__ is a pixelated horror game under a facade of simplicity.
 Gameplay goes a little bit like this: The player is led through an assortment of games and scenarios that are rotated according to a randomized timer.
 Success in each scene will raise the player’s score.
 Failure will decrease the sanity meter, resulting in a series of undesirable graphical, audio, and logical distortions.
 It’s game over once the sanity meter reaches zero.

 ***